 AS from 2009 the municipalities have been transferred from the Ground Parcel, Address and Building Register (GAB) to the new property register, Matrikkelen.

-The owner of the register is the Ministry of Environment, with the Norwegian Mapping and Cadastre Authority professionally responsible.
+The owner of the register is the Ministry of Local Government and Regional Development, with the Norwegian Mapping Authority professionally responsible.
 The County Mapping Offices administrate the register system in the districts and together with each of the municipalities they are responsible for entering the data.

 The building statistics are a complete census.

 Editing is defined here as checking, examining and amending data.

 Every building is checked, and edited if necessary, according to editing procedures; a set of fixed machine and manual checks.
 The variables checked are date, type of building, industry, utility floor space, number of dwellings and dwelling units.
 The editing procedures ensure that obvious errors in the register are corrected.
 The procedures ensure that there is correspondence between the various variables for the same building.